|Nutritional Guidelines (per serving)|

 Serve this rich spaghetti sauce over freshly cooked plain, whole wheat, or gluten-free pasta of your choice and top with grated Parmesan cheese.
-Serve with some toasted Garlic Bread and a green salad tossed with tomatoes and a fresh dressing, or some seasonal fresh fruit.
+Serve with some toasted garlic bread and a green salad tossed with tomatoes and a fresh dressing or some seasonal fresh fruit.
 This sauce would also be wonderful in a lasagna recipe or served over cooked ravioli or tortellini, or served on top of cooked spaghetti squash for a low-carb option.

 - 1/2 pound lean ground beef